To Main Map

 Parrot and heart sculpture.

-Sculpture and fat palm.
+Sculpture and bottle palms.

 Pretty sculptures in the garden.